-In 2014 no one much has met me because I’ve been quite ill with respiratory problems that have seen me cancelling conferences, seminars and lessons with depressing regularity.
-The doctors think they have it sorted now (it’s simple: I have asthma) but doctors are about the only people I’ve been meeting since the start of the year, other than these few exceptions:
+In 2014 no one much met me because I was quite ill with respiratory problems that saw me cancelling conferences, seminars and lessons with depressing regularity.
+Doctors were about the only people I was meeting in 2014, other than these few exceptions:

 After cancelling the workshop scheduled for early April, I finally made it over to Christchurch as a guest of the Christchurch/Canterbury branch of the IRMTNZ on the last weekend of July.
 The seminar was titled “Is There Madness in Your Method?” and was an exploration of structuring learning experiences for beginners.